 Choosing the Best Private Search Engines

-With the growing need, our online privacy becoming next to basic necessities, and private search engines are a must to help you stay protected and secured in the online world.
+With the growing need, our online privacy becoming next to basic necessities, and search engines that are private or best private search engines are a must to help you stay protected and secured in the online world.

-It’s not easy to determine or rank which private search engine is the best because of the numerous factors.
-However, it is the end user that has to decide following requirements, making sure if the search engine is private.
+It’s not easy to determine or rank which private search engines is the best because of the numerous factors.
+However, it is the end user that has to decide following requirements, making sure if it is the most private search engines.

 For that matter, we are listing some of the best private search engines that will respect and protect your privacy; at least to an extent.

-The startpage search engine is an excellent alternative to Google with all the similar search results but with added privacy; it’s much better than most of its competitors with an advanced filtering options including pictures and videos search.
+The startpage search engine is perhaps the most search engines that are private or best private search engines and it is an excellent alternative to Google with all the similar search results but with added privacy; it’s much better than most of its competitors with an advanced filtering options including pictures and videos search.

 Startpage search engine was previously known as IXQuick founded by David Bodnick.
 These were two separate search engines until IXQuick started redirecting users to Startpage.
-Since it’s based in the Netherlands where there is a jurisdiction for privacy, it keeps no user logs, neither does it share data with third party companies.
+Since it’s based in the Netherlands where there is a jurisdiction for privacy, and to ensure it remains the best search engines that are private, it keeps no user logs, neither does it share data with third party companies.

 This is a US-based search engine that was initially started by Gabriel Weinberg in early 2008.
 DuckDuckGo generates its searches from more than 400 sources that include Yandex, Yahoo, Wikipedia, and Bing.
 Besides this, it has a partnership with Yahoo that filter its searches.